-The Everglades contain an underground maze of tunnels through the limestone with clusters opening along the major sloughs that help transport fresh water from Lake Okeechobee through to the Florida Keys.
+The Everglades include a maze of limestone tunnels that open in clusters along the major sloughs and help to transport fresh water from Lake Okeechobee to the Florida Keys.

-The natural Florida landscape is full of sinkholes, caves, and solution holes where the underground waters of the Floridan and Biscayne Aquifers issue forth to surface in bubbling windswept springs; or where rainwater collects in pools that have nowhere to go but up.
+Florida is full of sinkholes, caves, and solution holes where the underground waters of the Floridan and Biscayne Aquifers issue forth in bubbling windswept springs; or pools that protect life in droughts.

-It’s all part of what is known as the karst environment, where the natural limestone dissolves where rainwater acidifies as it combines with plant matter to create carbonic acid, slowly eating its way through porous bedrock via chemical reaction.
+It’s all part of what is known as the karst environment, where the natural limestone dissolves as rainwater acidifies when it combines with plant matter to create carbonic acid; slowly eating its way through porous bedrock via chemical reaction.

 Sinkholes and solution holes form fresh water pools that provide hidey-holes for various creatures during the months of dry season that form half the year of traditional life in the Everglades as we know them.